nicholasjorge/transactions/README.md

 - transaction-service port: 8100
 - api-gateway port: 8765

-They can be changed based on your environment using command line arguments -Dserver.port=XXXX, with the desired port.
+You can change the application.yml files for other specific ports or based on your environment using command line arguments -Dserver.port=XXXX on starting, with the desired port.

-#### Endpoints to access the resources exposed by the applications:
-####Microservice 1 (transaction-service) -> The main endpoints for the microservice are:
+####Microservice 1 (transaction-service)
-- localhost:8100/api/transactions, GET-> returns all the transactions
-- localhost:8100/api/transactions/report, GET-> returns the report for each user of the application, with it's transactions.
-- localhost:8100/api/transactions, POST with the content in this JSON structure:
+- POST localhost:8100/api/transactions, with the content in this JSON structure to create a transaction:

 ```` json
 {